plus44/speeps/README.md

  - Displays to share SPI bus, but have their own chip selects.
  - EPD LUTs to be runtime configurable (because why not?)

+The actual driving logic is based off the great work that [Waveshare](https://www.waveshare.com) have put together.

 More info to come.